axe-core Configuration & Setup

 Performance Tuning & False Positive Mitigation

 Optimize scan duration, manage memory allocation, and implement baseline suppression.
-Strategies for Reducing False Positives in Automated Accessibility Scanners and Configuring Webpack Plugins for Accessibility Linting ensure sustainable pipeline velocity.
+Strategies for Reducing False Positives in Automated Accessibility Scanners ensure sustainable pipeline velocity.

 Standardize output formats using axe.configure().
 Chunk large DOM trees to reduce synchronous blocking.
 Implement JSON diffing to ignore pre-approved legacy violations.